nodejs/node/doc/api/buffer.md

 [`String.prototype.length`] since that returns the number of *characters* in a string.

-*Note*: For `'base64'` and `'hex'`, this function assumes valid input.
+For `'base64'` and `'hex'`, this function assumes valid input.
 For strings that contain non-Base64/Hex-encoded data (e.g. whitespace), the return value might be greater than the length of a `Buffer` created from the string.

 Example: